-Those students pursuing the standard degree with must complete, in addition to the junior core, five 400-level directed electives plus two upper division additional electives.
-The directed electives ensure that Math majors gain breadth of knowledge in a diverse list of mathematical topics.
+Those students pursuing the standard degree with must complete, in addition to the junior core, five 400-level classes satisfying the area coursework requirement, two upper division electives, and also satisfy the computational requirement.
+The area coursework requirement is designed to ensure that Math majors gain breadth of knowledge across diverse areas in mathematics together with depth in some chosen area.
 The additional electives provide the opportunity to explore areas of interest more deeply.
-The detailed checklist of the requirements for the BS in Mathematics is on page 5 of this pamphlet.
+The detailed checklist of the requirements for the BS in Mathematics is on pages 5 and 6 of this pamphlet.